engag1ng/hirmes/README.md

 ```

 This will return all files that contain *management* but not *geography*.

+## Documentation

+- Always run `pylint` and `pytest` on your code before pushing.
+- It is recommended to use type hints and run `pytype` before pushing.

+### Style guide
+- Boolean variables must be denoted by the prefix `is`.
+- String variables must be denoted by the prefix `str`.
+- Integer variables must be denoted by the prefix `int`.
+- Float variables must be denoted by the prefix `float`.
+- Arrays / Lists must be denoted by the prefix `arr`.
+- Sets must be denoted by the prefix `set`.
+- Tuples must be denoted by the prefix `tup`.
+- Dictionaries must be denoted by the prefix `dict`.
+- Every module should be started by docstring expaining it's usage.
+	- Needs to start with a one line summary
+	- Followed by a more extensive explanation
+- Functions and methods need to be docstringed.
+	- Needs to start with a one line summary
+	- If necessary followed by a more extensive explanation
+	- Needs to contain sections: Args, Returns (or Yields), Raises
+- Classes need to be docstringed.
+	- Needs to start with a one line summary
+	- If necessary followed by a more extensive explanation
+	- Needs to contain Attributes section
+- Lists / arrays should only be used when all elements are the same type, in other cases use tuples.
+- Prefer tuples for function returns

+#### Python
+- Naming: ClassName, local_var_name, GLOBAL_CONSTANT_NAME (follow snake case)
+#### JavaScript
+- Naming: packageName, ClassName, CONSTANT_NAME, variableName

 ## License
 This project is licensed under a custom license!
 Please read the LICENSE file.